Nandras993/MyChatBot/README.md

 # About MyChatBot:

-This app was created using in Python using PyQt6 and OpenAi's Chatbot.
+This app was created using in Python using PyQt6 and OpenAi's Chatbot API.

 The goal here is to simply have a chatbot AI you can talk with through with a sufficient gui platform.